 Eradication of bovine brucellosis in Norway was achieved in 1950 (1).
-Since 1994, the EFTA Surveillance Authority (ESA) has recognised Norway as a state officially free from brucellosis as described in ESA Decision 032/21/COL. Brucellosis is classified as a list 1 disease in Norway and is listed by the World Organisation for Animal Health (WOAH).
+Since 1994, the EFTA Surveillance Authority (ESA) has recognised Norway as a state officially free from brucellosis as described in ESA Decision 032/21/COL. Brucellosis caused by B. abortus, B. melitensis and B. suis is classified as a list 1 disease in Norway and is listed by the World Organisation for Animal Health (WOAH).
 Brucellosis is a category B, D and E disease in the EU.
+Bovine brucellosis is mainly caused by B. abortus.

-A surveillance programme for Brucella abortus was launched in 2000.
+A surveillance programme for bovine brucellosis was launched in 2000.
 All samples were negative in 2000, 2001, 2003 and 2004.
 In 2002 however, two bulk milk samples were antibody positive.
 Further investigation did not confirm the positive results and it was concluded that the positive serological results most likely were false positive reactions.
-Since 2005 the programme has consisted of passive clinical surveillance.
-From 2004 to 2014 both aborted foetuses and blood samples from the dams were examined for B. abortus infection.
-After 2014 only blood samples from the dams are analysed for antibodies against B. abortus.
+Since 2005 the programme consisted of passive clinical surveillance.
+From 2004 to 2014 both aborted foetuses and blood samples from the dams were examined for Brucella spp. infection.
+After 2014 only blood samples from the dams were analysed for antibodies against Brucella spp.
+In 2023 the programme also included bulk milk samples from selected dairy herds, with at least one registered abortion.

-The Norwegian Food Safety Authority is responsible for implementing the surveillance programme for Brucella abortus.
+The Norwegian Food Safety Authority (NFSA) is responsible for implementing the surveillance programme for bovine brucellosis.
 The Norwegian Veterinary Institute is in charge of planning the programme, performing the analyses and reporting the results.
-The samples are collected by inspectors of the Norwegian Food Safety Authority.
+Inspectors of the NFSA collect the blood samples.